 Understanding Knee Pain

 Knee pain can manifest in various forms, each with unique characteristics and causes.
-Understanding these types can help when seeking degenerative knee joint treatment.
+Understanding the different possible causes of knee pain can help when seeking degenerative knee joint treatment.

 - Osteoarthritis: This degenerative condition arises from the gradual wear and tear of cartilage due to regular use of the knee.
 Osteoarthritis is characterized by joint pain, swelling, and stiffness (Cleveland Clinic).